larsrh/website/_articles/gender-falsehoods.md

 1. I don't have to respect people's wishes about how they want to be adressed.
 1. I know the difference between gender and sex.
 1. I can look at someone's DNA and can figure out their sex.
-1. Everyone either has either a XX or XY chromosome configuration.
+1. Everyone has either a XX or XY chromosome configuration.
 1. People who don't have either a XX or XY configuration know that they don't.
 1. XX means biological woman.
 XY means biological man.
 1. The Y chromosome is either present in all of a person's cells or it isn't.